 Protected by Ithenticate Plagiarism Detection Software

 You will receive an e-mail acknowledging receipt of your entry within 24 hours.
-If it has been at least 24 hours, and you have not received e-mail notification, please e-mail firstname.lastname@example.org.
-Please check your junk e-mail for your notification.
-Please do not re-submit.
+If it has been at least 24 hours, and you still have not received e-mail notification, please first check your junk or spam folders and then e-mail us at email@example.com.
+Please do not re-submit your essay.